One Pot Lasagna – Quick and Easy for Busy Weeknights

 - 2 cups water

-- 1 package (8 ounce) part skim shredded mozzarella cheese
+- 1 package (8 ounce) shredded mozzarella cheese

 - 1/4 cup shredded parmesan cheese